Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 3. Leapfrog Savings — Building new infrastructure from scratch costs less than maintaining legacy systems.
 Detroit doesn’t need to repair 1920s sewage pipes—it can build new systems designed for automation from day one.
 No legacy costs.
 No renegotiations with unions representing workers who maintain obsolete systems.

-The math: Early estimates suggest a Free Zone can provide baseline abundance for roughly $8,000 per person annually—less than half of U.S. poverty-line spending, falling each year as automation improves.
+The math: Early estimates suggest a Free Zone can provide baseline abundance for roughly $8,000 per person annually.
+To put that in perspective: the U.S. federal poverty line for a single person is about $15,000, and that doesn’t cover healthcare or education.
+The Free Zone provides more (complete foundation coverage) for less (about half the cost)—and that cost falls each year as automation improves.
 For a city of 500,000, that’s $4 billion/year.
-Detroit’s municipal budget is $2.8 billion.
-The numbers work, especially when you’re not funding police to manage desperation, courts to process poverty crimes, or emergency rooms to treat preventable diseases.
+Detroit’s current municipal budget is $2.8 billion.
+The numbers work, especially when you’re not funding police to manage desperation, courts to process poverty crimes, or emergency rooms to treat preventable diseases—expenses that exist largely because people lack baseline security.

 The Political Dynamics: Pull, Not Push